Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware: Introduction

 Adopting more expressive quantum ISAs offers significant theoretical benefits, most notably a reduction in the 2Q gate count required for circuit synthesis~\cite{abrams2020implementation,foxen2020demonstrating,chen2024one,ionqPartialGates,ibmFractionalGates}.
 This is demonstrated by comparing the Haar-random synthesis cost of representative 2Q basis gates against the standard $ \CNOT $-equivalent gates.
 For instance, the cost is $ 3 $ for $ \CNOT/\CZ/\iSWAP $~\cite{shende2004minimal}, around $ 2.21 $ for $ \SQiSW $~\cite{huang2023quantum}, $ 2 $ for $ \B $ gate~\cite{zhang2004minimum}, and even lower for combinatorial or continuous gate sets~\cite{peterson2020fixed}.
-However, despite the variety of quantum ISAs available, none have successfully usurped the dominance of the $\CNOT$-based ISA due to several inherent challenges:
+However, despite the variety of quantum ISAs available, none have successfully challenged the dominance of the $\CNOT$-based ISA due to several inherent challenges:

-\textbf{Hardware implementation and calibration.} Implementing versatile 2Q gates with high precision and simple control via unified gate schemes across diverse quantum platforms remains a significant challenge, especially for complex, continuous quantum ISAs.
-For example, although $ \B $ gate was proposed decades ago~\cite{zhang2004minimum}, it was only recently natively implemented~\cite{chen2025efficient,nguyen2024programmable}; IBM's fractional $\ZZ$ gates are deployed on their Heron QPUs~\cite{ibmFractionalGates}, but they have the same gate time as $\CZ$ and on average $1.5$ times the error rate of $\CZ$, according to public data from IBM Quantum Platform~\cite{ibmFractionalGates}.
+\textbf{Hardware implementation and calibration.} Implementing diverse 2Q gates with high precision and simple control via unified gate schemes across diverse quantum platforms remains a significant challenge, especially for complex, continuous quantum ISAs.
+For example, although $ \B $ gate was proposed decades ago~\cite{zhang2004minimum}, it has only recently been implemented natively~\cite{chen2025efficient,nguyen2024programmable}; IBM's fractional $\ZZ$ gates are deployed on their Heron QPUs~\cite{ibmFractionalGates}, but they have the same gate time as $\CZ$ and on average $1.5$ times the error rate of $\CZ$, according to public data from IBM Quantum Platform~\cite{ibmFractionalGates}.
 Furthermore, each 2Q gate must be carefully and periodically calibrated to ensure high precision.
 While proposals exist to mitigate calibration overhead~\cite{kelly2014optimal}, their effectiveness is not guaranteed.
-Thus, a program with numerous distinct 2Q gates is hard to execute in practice.
+Thus, a program with numerous distinct 2Q gates presents significant execution challenges in practice.

 \textbf{Compilation strategy.} Although the capability to implement more complex ISAs has been demonstrated, effectively utilizing them to compile programs into fewer gates with reduced circuit depth remains largely unaddressed.
 Neither gate set transpilation~\cite{peterson2022optimal,mckinney2024mirage,yale2024noise} nor numerically optimal synthesis~\cite{lao2021designing,kalloor2024quantum} effectively exploits their synthesis potential for real-world program compilation.
 We observe that ISA-customized strategies are crucial at every compilation stage, from high-level synthesis to hardware mapping.
 Otherwise, a theoretically superior ISA may be inferior in practice~\cite{kalloor2024quantum}.